marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - option to directly query files from s3 via redshift spectrum
 - does not support multi-AZ deployments.
 - best HA option is to use a multi-node clusters which support data replication and node recovery.
+- limits:
+  - 60 databases per cluster
+  - 256 schemas per database
+  - 500 concurrent connections per database
+  - 50 concurrent queries
+  - Access to a cluster enables access to all databases in the cluster

 *Redshift: name coming from moving away from Oracle datawarehouse / red logo color.*